Local Elections 2026: The future is up to you

 Your councillors (the people you are voting for) have the power to help local people and enable nature’s recovery.
-They make many decisions that impact your community and wildlife locally, including, having a say in what will be built and where, tackling water pollution, improving access to green spaces and they will play a key role in developing Local Nature Recovery Strategies.
+They make many decisions that impact your community and wildlife locally, including, having a say in what will be built and where, tackling water pollution, improving access to green spaces and they will play a key role in implementing Local Nature Recovery Strategies.

 How councillors and candidates can put nature first